 “We met Farzan who grew up in Dharavi and who is trying to change the perception of the slum in Mumbai to one of positivity and necessity.
 The people of Dharavi are happy, hard-working individuals who operate as a community to transform the enormous amount of waste produced by the whole of Mumbai into reusable and recyclable products.
 60% of the waste produced by Mumbai is recycled in Dharavi into products that can be reused by the locals or even sent overseas or around the country to be made into new items.
 This tour and insight into the slum area was fascinating and a real eye opener as to what can be achieved by a bit of imagination and ingenuity” – A TripAdvisor Member

-Want to have your own Indian adventure?
-Check out our 26-day Ultimate India tour or our 13-day North India tour.
-Drop us a message in the chat box below or send us an email at email@example.com to find out more!
+Now that you know where to visit in India, are you inspired to join one of our backpacking tours in India?
+Take a look at our 18-day Ultimate India tour or our 13-day North India tour!
+Drop us a message in the chat box below or send us an email at firstname.lastname@example.org to find out more!